mira-merkell/clap-clap/README.md

 * Follow closely CLAP module structure and terminology.
 * Build a plugin testbed and a debugging platform.

+This library is still very much WIP, 🚧 but the core functionality has already been implemented: that includes all event types, audio and note ports, parameters, saving/loading plugin state, logging, and reporting latency.

 New minor versions, `0.x.0` will be published once a month throughout 2025.
-The stable version: `1.0.0-beta` planned for Sep 2025.
+The first stable version: `1.0.0-beta` is planned for Sep 2025.

 [CLAP API]: https://github.com/free-audio/clap/tree/main/include/clap